KrisnaG/Client-Server-Java/README.md

 >Replace <port_number> with the port number you want to use for the server.

+NOTE: Any arguments inputted after the port number will be ignored.

 ### ***Starting the Client***

 1. Navigate to the root directory of the project (a2).